In this 9 month journey you will...

 What does it look like to spend a day weaving?

-To see some examples of baskets and student experiences from the 2017 program check out the blog posts below or visit my current/past workshops page.
+To see some examples of baskets and student experiences from the 2017 and 2018 programs check out the blog posts below or visit my current/past workshops page.
 There is such an amazing array of students that take my classes and I’m always impressed with the creativity and individuality that comes out when a person sits down and allows themselves the time to make something beautiful with their hands.